Laalas333/Drawing-Recognition/README.md

 Have to collect the data.
-Install node_modules